The new Netgear Orbi RBKE960 series — currently available as a 3-pack Orbi RBKE963 — is a nice and large Wi-Fi 6E mesh box of mixed feelings.

 There’s no way to separate these into different SSID or change their channel width.

 On top of that, now you also have an option to create a separate 6GHz-only SSID and an extra “IoT” SSID that, per Netgear, “optimizes overall performance” for smart home devices.

 There’s nothing special about this extra SSID other than the fact it can work in the 2.4GHz, 5GHz, or both.
 And that’s it.
 It’s somewhat of a solution to the fact the Orbi hardware generally has little Wi-Fi customization.

 In other words, just because you put “IoT” in the SSID doesn’t make it automatically suitable for IoT devices — and you can name this network however you like.
 It’s just an additional virtual SSID.

 Still, the two extra SSIDs are useful and welcome additions.
 They give users more options to segment their network.

 By the way, you must use the web interface to manage these extra SSIDs (“IoT” and 6GHz-only).
-The Orbi mobile app only has access to the main SSID.
+The Orbi mobile app, for now, only has access to the main SSID.